The X Factor (British TV series) series 10: Live shows

 The live shows started on 12 October.
 As in previous series, each week's song choices followed a particular theme.
 Each contestant performed on Saturday, while eliminations and guest performances took place on Sunday.
-For the first three weeks, a new "flash vote" took place at the end of each Saturday night show, where the voting lines opened for about eight minutes, and the act with the fewest votes faced the "sing-off" (formerly called the "final showdown") on Sunday.
+For the first three weeks, a new "flash vote" took place at the end of each Saturday night show, where the voting lines opened for about eight minutes, and the act with the fewest votes faced the "sing-off" (also known as the "final showdown") on Sunday.
 Voting lines for the remaining contestants then reopened, and stayed open until the Sunday shows, where the second contestant to face the "sing-off" was revealed.
 "Deadlock", where the act with the fewest public votes is eliminated after the judges' votes are tied, was eliminated while there was a flash vote, and instead, in the event that judges' votes were tied, the contestant that lost the flash vote was eliminated.
 However, in week 4 the flash vote was rested because of Nile Rodgers and Chic's performance, meaning there was not enough time at the end of the show for the flash vote, and "deadlock" would have returned if the judges' votes had been tied, and the flash vote did not return after this.
-Deadlock was used in weeks 8 and 9 due to tie votes from the judges.
+Deadlock was used in the quarter-final and semi-final due to tie votes from the judges.

 The final took place at the normal venue, Wembley Arena on 14 and 15 December 2013.